 Elaine is currently a co-investigator and postdoctoral researcher on the Science Foundation Ireland-funded PiNPoINT (Personalised Nutrition for the Preterm Infant) Study.

-Elaine’s PhD thesis was entitled “iron status in early life and associations with developmental outcomes” and the main aim of her research was to investigate associations between iron intakes and status and growth and developmental outcomes in toddlers in the Cork BASELINE Birth Cohort Study.
+Elaine graduated from University College Cork with her BSc.
+(Hons) in Nutritional Sciences in 2012 and completed her PhD in human nutrition in 2016 under the supervision of Professor Mairead Kiely.
+Elaine’s PhD thesis was titled “iron status in early life and associations with developmental outcomes”, with the primary aim of her research to investigate associations between iron intakes and status and growth and developmental outcomes in toddlers in the Cork BASELINE Birth Cohort Study.

 - 2012-2016 PhD Human Nutrition, University College Cork